stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 06 (P2L2) - OO Software Engineering and UML.md

 - Dependencies (e.g., x uses y)
 - Associations/aggregations (e.g., x has a y)
 - Generalization (e.g., x is a y)

+## Class Diagram: Creation Tips

+Below are several recommendations when working with class diagrams:

+1. Understand the problem
+2. Choose good names
+3. Concentrate of the _what_
+4. Start with a simple diagram
+5. Refine until you feel it is complete